telerik/ajax-docs/controls/combobox/appearance-and-styling/change-the-height-of-the-input-element.md

 }
 ````

-Refresh your page – your 50px RadComboBox looks great!
+* Refresh your page.
 One finishing touch – if you want to change the font family and size – use the style on line 9 to do it:

 ````CSS
 .RadComboBox_50pxOffice2007,.RadComboBox_50pxOffice2007 .rcbInput,.RadComboBoxDropDown_50pxOffice2007